p4rkerw/SALSA/Tutorial/README.md

 --outputbam pbmc.bcfilter.chr22.bam \
 --threads 10
 ```
 **Step 6: Perform variant-aware realignment with WASP** This step takes a genotyped vcf and performs variant-aware realignment on a coordinate-sorted and indexed bam file with WASP.
-WASP is a tool to perform unbiased allele-specific read mapping and you can read more about it here: https://github.com/bmvdgeijn/WASP .
+WASP is a tool to perform unbiased allele-specific read mapping and you can read more about it [here](https://github.com/bmvdgeijn/WASP).
 For the purposes of the tutorial, we will only analyze chromosome 22.
 For RNA analysis, this step requires a STAR index of the cellranger reference.
 A STAR index can be built ahead of time using the command below.
 Building a new index takes awhile, but it only needs to be done once.
 ```
 Usage: step6_wasp.sh [-vbdoginlmpt]
   -v  | --inputvcf          STR   project/funcotation/sample_1.pass.joint.hcphase.funco.vcf.gz